channelaccess/ca_matlab/Readme.md

 channel.close();
 ```

-# Examples
+## Examples
-Examples can be found in the [https://github.com/channelaccess/ca_matlab/blob/master/examples](examples) folder within this repository.
+Examples can be found in the [examples](examples) folder within this repository.

+# Feedback
+We very much appreciate your feedback!
+Please drop an [issue](issues) for any bug or improvement you see for this library!